 The idea of irony can be seen in the cartoon below.
 It examines the idea that just sitting down together for a meal brings people together.

 Another example of irony can be seen in this political cartoon, entitled Mark Zuckerberg and the terrible, horrible, no good, very bad day.

 An important aspect of political cartoons is that they are not always about politics.
 They can be about anything to which the artist wants to draw attention.

-Take a look at this 2015 Bob Gorrell cartoon, on GorrellArt.com, that is both political and personal.
+Look at this 2015 Bob Gorrell cartoon that is both political and personal.
 Notice that the artist has used multiple panels for this cartoon.
-This is a helpful technique when you want to show multiple thoughts by one person or when showing the ideas or perspective of multiple people.
+This is a helpful technique when you want to show multiple thoughts by one person or when showing the ideas or perspectives of multiple people.